An impending divorce affects all aspects of a person’s life. An owned or partnered business may also be affected in a divorce.

 These issues are typically sorted out in two ways – litigation and mediation.

 In the process of litigation, issues are taken to court.
-The divorcing couples usually have to hire one or more litigation experts.
-Litigation may involve a long, drawn out procedure with court proceedings soliciting the need for witnesses, extensive and expensive reporting and court intervention.
+Divorcing couples usually have to hire one or more litigation experts.
+Litigation may involve a long, drawn-out procedure with court proceedings soliciting the need for witnesses, extensive and expensive reporting and court intervention.
 Without an experienced St. Louis divorce attorney, the demands of litigation places on the divorcing couple often leads to stress, poor performance at work and more importantly, a formidable environment for conflicts.

 In mediation, issues are resolved by negotiations.
 These negotiations are conducted in a respectful and peaceful manner.
 Mediation can help the divorcing couple save time and money and can also aid in keeping stress at bay and conflict out of the way.
 Mediation also requires forensic accounting of the value of the business however, this evaluation is conducted by a neutral expert who usually represents both the parties.
 Mediation definitely has more positives and couples generally have the following options considering their business –

-- Buy out – In a ‘buy out’, one of the spouse retains all the business interests and offers to buy out the other spouse’s share, based on an evaluation of the business.
-Buy outs provide a clear way out minimal conflicts.
+- Buy out – In a ‘buy out’, one of the spouses retains all the business interests and offers to buy out the other spouse’s share, based on an evaluation of the business.
+Buyouts provide a clear way out minimal conflicts.

-- Continuing a joint ownership – Another option divorcing couples have is to continue a joint ownership of the business just as before.
+- Continuing joint ownership – Another option divorcing couples have is to continue joint ownership of the business just as before.
 In such cases, the couple will have to work out a clear legal partnership or shareholder agreement to avoid future conflicts.
-While joint ownerships do not work in high-conflict divorces, they provide the ease of continuity, where partners in business do not have to seek other career options post-divorce.
+While joint ownership often does not work in high-conflict divorces, they provide the ease of continuity, where partners in business do not have to seek other career options post-divorce.

 - Selling to a third party – A divorcing couple with a joint business can also opt to sell the business to a third party.
-At times, when conflicts over ownership rule out all options, selling the business to third part can provide the best way out.
+At times, when conflicts over ownership rule out all options, selling the business to a third party can provide the best way out.
 Here both spouses have a chance of starting over with a clean slate.
-Couples should however remember that selling out takes time and could cause new conflicts, and avoid hasty decisions simply to gain closure.
+Couples should, however, remember that selling out takes time and could cause new conflicts, and avoid hasty decisions simply to gain closure.

 Going Through a Divorce?